Tyrn/wei/the-insider-en.typ

      As mentioned  before, he was not a virgin child  and  certain  sums  of money had transferred hands from him to the Empire officials.
-While  he  was not able to obtain even  the most  trivial information  in  some  places, he obtained  absolutely  confidential  information in other  places - and  some confidential materials lodged in his briefcase.
+While  he  was not able to obtain even  the most  trivial information  in  some  places, he obtained  absolutely  confidential  information in other  places---and  some confidential materials lodged in his briefcase.
 The rough drafts  of the IPO were also there, including various  financial machination notes and even the approximate numbers of kickbacks.